mechyai/Robotics-Wiki/Kinematics/Forward-Kinematics/Python-Demo/README.md

-A small project creating FWD Kinematic simulator and video for RRPRRR robot (Created in 2019)
+A small project creating FWD Kinematic (via DH Parameters) simulator and video for RRPRRR robot (Created in 2019)